-the Act The Companies Act 2006. annual report The annual accounts and reports that members of the company are entitled to receive under section 423 of the Act . banking company An entity that has permission under Part 4A of the Financial Services and Markets Act 2000 (c8) to accept deposits.
+the Act The Companies Act 2006. annual report For the purposes of the Guidance, the annual accounts and reports that members of the company are entitled to receive under section 423 of the Act .
+Alternative investment market (AIM) The London Stock Exchange's market for small and medium-size growth companies. banking company An entity that has permission under Part 4A of the Financial Services and Markets Act 2000 (c8) to accept deposits.
 Defined in section 1164(2) and (3) of the Act. business model How the entity generates or preserves value over the longer term. complementary information Complementary information is information that is relevant to shareholders but is not necessary to effectively communicate the information that is required by law or regulation.
 Complementary information can be more detailed information or additional voluntary information (e.g. a five-year summary or a glossary). components The distinct reports and other sections that are required to be included in the annual report by law or regulation (e.g. the strategic report , the directors' report , the corporate governance report, the directors' remuneration report and the financial statements). cross-referencing A means by which an item of information, which has been disclosed in one component of an annual report, can be included as an integral part of another component of the annual report.
 A cross-reference should specifically identify the nature and location of the information to which it relates in order for the disclosure requirements of a component to be met through the relocated information.
 A component is not complete without the information to which it cross-references.
 Cross-referenced information must be located within the annual report.
 Cross-referencing is different to signposting . the Code The 2018 UK Corporate Governance Code. directors' report The report that is required by section 415 of the Act which incorporates the disclosures specified by the Act and its associated regulations.
-DTR The Financial Conduct Authority's Disclosure and Transparency Rules. due diligence The work undertaken to ensure that an entity's policies are being adhered to. impact The impact that the entity's operations has on stakeholders and the outside world.
+DTR The Financial Conduct Authority's Disclosure and Transparency Rules. due diligence The work undertaken to ensure that an entity's policies are being adhered to.

-&lt;sup>74 The Code, Provision 1.
+&lt;sup>74 The Code, Provision 1